 For the experimental substructure module, a single DOF version of the controller interface program NICON, which is discussed in Chapter 1, has been developed.
 NICON is based in LabView, a graphical programming syntax design software, which is compatible with National Instrument (NI) hardware [2017].
 The featured version of NICON is programmed to receive commands from the integration module through UTNP (DataExchange.dll), generate analog voltage commands to actuator controllers, and return measured responses to the integration module.
 The original version of NICON featured a general and flexible design such that it provided a basis for future advancements [Kammula et al., 2014; Zhan and Kwon, 2015].
 Since then, NICON has been further advanced for other applications.
 Giotis et al. used a refined version of NICON to NICON for coupled DOFs.
-Mojiri et al. [2015a; 2015b] extended the original version of NICON to NICON-10 for hybrid simulations on up to ten uncoupled uniaxial elements with the HT10 Hybrid Simulator at the University of Toronto.
+Mojiri et al. [2015a; 2015b] extended the original version of NICON to NICON to University of Toronto.
 Advanced NICON versions are able to perform nonlinear; three-dimensional coordinate transformations using generic transformation algorithms.
 They further include error compensation schemes to account for deformation control inaccuracies.